Overview

 Tangents

 While chapters have themes and threads, I have a laissez-faire attitude in the pages themselves, taking tangents wherever I think they might yield some insight.
-A certain amount of latitude seems appropriate in an exploration of agnosticism, which seems to me a sliding, floating endeavour.
+A certain amount of latitude seems especially appropriate in the exploration of agnosticism, which seems to me a sliding, floating endeavour.
 It may be that if you’re willing to explore anything, you’re likely to shift your bearings quite often, and at times quite abruptly.

 “In this image taken on Oct.
 30, 2021, an aurora dimly intersected with Earth's airglow as the International Space Station flew into an orbital sunrise 264 miles above the Pacific Ocean before crossing over Canada.
 Image Credit: NASA” (link here).